-In order to measure return on investment in various marketing efforts, you should track how each lead was generated.
-This will help you determine which methods of generating leads are more effective and which are less effective.
+In order to measure return on investment (ROI) in various marketing efforts, you should track how each lead was generated.
+Tracking marketing ROI in Dynamics 365 will help you determine which methods of generating leads are more effective and which are less effective.

 Dynamics 365 Lead Sources and Source Campaigns

 When entering data into your Lead record, you’ll notice fields for Lead Source and Source Campaign.
 How do these differ?
 Think of the Lead Source as a generic type of source, and a Source Campaign as a specific example of a type of lead source.

 Here are some common examples of what you might list as lead sources:

 - Company website